-Sacramental formation programs prepare the faithful to receive specific sacraments as part of their life as Catholics, especially the Sacraments of Initiation (Baptism, Confirmation, Eucharist) and the Sacrament of Reconciliation.
-The sacramental formation programs for children and youth are parallel and separate from ongoing faith formation.
+Sacramental programs prepare children and youth to receive specific sacraments as part of their life as Catholics: Sacraments of Initiation (Baptism, Confirmation, Eucharist) and the Sacrament of Reconciliation.
+These programs run separately from ongoing Faith Formation.

-Families come to faith formation at different stages.
-As a general rule, families should expect their children to actively participate in at least two years of faith formation or Catholic school prior to receiving the following sacraments.
+Families come to Faith Formation at different stages.
+As a general rule, families should expect their children to be actively participating in their second year of Faith Formation or Catholic school to be involved in sacramental preparation.

 Adults who have not yet received Baptism, Confirmation, and/or Eucharist and are interested in becoming Catholic should contact the parish office.